phantombuster/legacy-docs/api.rst

     Return the agent's messages starting from this ID (optional, ``0`` by default).
 If not present or ``0``, returns a few last messages.
 Use the biggest message ID you received on a previous call to only get fresh messages.

 ``fromOutputPos`` (``Number``)
     Return the agent's console output starting from this position (optional, ``0`` by default).
-This is an arbitrary number somewhat corresponding to the line number in the console output.
-Use the last ``outputPos`` you received on a previous call to only get new lines.
+This number roughly corresponds to the number of bytes emitted by the agent.
+Use the last ``outputPos`` you received on a previous call to only get new output data.

 ``containerId`` (``Number``)
     Get console output from a specific launch (optional, ``0`` by default).
 If not present or ``0``, Phantombuster will select the most relevant launch (either a running agent or the last finished run).
 Use the last ``containerId`` you received on a previous call to always get relevant console output lines.
 When you receive a different ``containerId`` than the one you requested with, you know that at least one new agent launch occurred.